 To add insult to injury, I was also made to stay in the office during unpaid “office hours,” even though I was finished with my work.
 Because of this, I ended up being “at work” approximately 50 hours per week, while getting paid for just 25.

 My supervisor used his quarterly conferences mostly to remind me that he didn’t personally like me very much.
-The subject matter of these conference only tangentially related to teaching or learning, and usually focused on matters of office gossip.
+The subject matter of these conferences only tangentially related to teaching or learning, and usually focused on matters of office gossip.

 He also frequently criticized my wardrobe.
 This was curious, since I was the only male teacher in the office to adhere to EF’s dress code, which requires a belt, tie, dress slacks and a shirt tucked into them.